roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-07 ****** byBoratus© It didn’t take long to convert the basement and I tested all the equipment thoroughly on the three of them.
+It didn’t take long to convert the basement and I tested all the equipment thoroughly on the three of them.
 It was a good time for me but I was still unsatisfied.
 I had my sluts and I would meet others and bring them home to play with but I would also see other people on the street who I just craved to bring home and make mine.
 Unfortunately not all people are sluts.
 It was when I was visiting my cousin Serena that I found the key to my happiness.
 I arrived early to meet her to take her out for her birthday.
 Serena was a couple years older than me and in college.
 She and some friends rented a house together and I walked up to her room to say hi only to find her lying in her bed, frigging herself like a madwoman while a music video played.

  “I don’t really get off on videos.”
 I said closing the door.